Are Sixteen Heads Really Better than One?: Iterative Pruning of Attention Heads

 Figures \ref{fig:incremental_pruning_wmt} (for \tfwmt{}) and \ref{fig:incremental_pruning_bert} (for \bertmnli{}) describe the effect of attention-head pruning on model performance while incrementally removing $10\%$ of the total number of heads in order of increasing $I_h$ at each step.
 We also report results when the pruning order is determined by the score difference from \S\ref{sec:ablating_one} (in dashed lines), but find that using $I_h$ is faster and yields better results.

 We observe that this approach allows us to prune up to $20\%$ and $40\%$ of heads from \tfwmt{} and \bertmnli{} (respectively), without incurring any noticeable negative impact.
 Performance drops sharply when pruning further, meaning that neither model can be reduced to a purely single-head attention model without retraining or incurring substantial losses to performance.
+We refer to Appendix \ref{sec:additional_pruning} for experiments on four additional datasets.